-- (2) Training Sessions.
-Each evaluation period must include at least one training session, but may include more.
-Initially, training sessions cannot be more than 12 months (plus or minus 1 month) apart. - (3) Line Check.
+- (3) Line Check.
 For PICs, a line check must be scheduled in the calendar-month that includes the midpoint of the evaluation period.
-However, to allow flexibility, the line check may be completed during the month after or the month before the midpoint month. - (a) With the Administrator's approval, a no-notice random line check strategy may be used in lieu of the line check required by part 121, section 121.915(b)(2)(i).
-The certificate holder who elects to exercise this option must ensure the random line checks are administered so the flight crewmembers are not notified before the evaluation.
+However, to allow flexibility, the line check may be completed during the month after or the month before the midpoint month. - (a) With the Administrator's approval, a no-notice random line check strategy may be used in lieu of the line check required by § 121.915(b)(2)(i).
+The certificate holder who elects to exercise this option must ensure the random line checks are administered so the flightcrew members are not notified before the evaluation.
 In addition, the certificate holder must ensure that each PIC receives at least one random line check every 24 months.
 At a minimum, the number of random line checks administered each calendar year must equal at least 50 percent of the certificate holder's PIC workforce in accordance with a strategy approved by the ERT for that purpose.
 In addition, the random line checks must be conducted over all geographic areas flown by the certificate holder in accordance with a sampling methodology approved by the ERT for that purpose.

-- (b) During the random line checks, each person performing duties as a PIC, SIC, or flight engineer for that flight must be individually evaluated to determine whether the person remains adequately trained and currently proficient with respect to the particular aircraft, crew position, and type of operation in which he or she serves, and the person has sufficient knowledge and skills to operate effectively as part of a crew.
+- (b) During the random line checks, each person performing duties as a PIC, SIC, or FE for that flight must be individually evaluated to determine whether the person remains adequately trained and currently proficient with respect to the particular aircraft, crew position, and type of operation in which he or she serves, and the person has sufficient knowledge and skills to operate effectively as part of a crew.
 The evaluator must be a check airman, an APD, or an FAA inspector and must hold the certificates and ratings required of the PIC. - (4) Proficiency Evaluations.
-For PICs, SICs, flight engineers, and other persons covered by an AQP, a proficiency evaluation must be completed during each evaluation period.
+For PICs, SICs, FEs, and other persons covered by an AQP, a proficiency evaluation must be completed during each evaluation period.
 Typically, the proficiency evaluation will occur during a required training session; however, if more than one training session is completed during an evaluation period, the proficiency evaluation may be divided among training sessions or otherwise allocated to one or more such sessions. - f.
 Extensions.
 The FAA will consider approving extensions to the duration of continuing qualification cycle and evaluation period if evidence substantiates that the extension will maintain or increase the level of safety for that carrier.
 To obtain approval, an applicant must be able to show that individuals subject to the AQP are able to maintain their knowledge and skills under the already approved schedules.
 In addition, it must show that a rational basis exists for believing that no loss of knowledge, skill, or ability, which could compromise safety, will result from an extension.
 An extension will be allowed to continue, or an additional extension will be granted, if an operator's data analysis and an independent FAA evaluation verify that the extension is an appropriate means to maintain or increase an individual's level of competency.